This script uses map algebra to find values in an # elevation raster greater than 3500 (meters). import arcpy from arcpy.sa import * # Specify the input raster inRaster = "C:/Data/Elevation/foxlake" cutoffElevation = 3500 # Check out the Spatial Analyst extension arcpy.CheckOutExtension("Spatial") #

 Now try to run the script yourself using the FoxLake digital elevation model (DEM) in your Lesson 1 data folder.
 If it doesn’t work the first time, verify that:

 - you have supplied the correct input and output paths;

 - your path name contains forward slashes (/) or double backslashes (\\), not single backslashes (\);

-- you have the Spatial Analyst Extension installed and enabled.
-To check this, open ArcMap, click Customize > Extensions and ensure Spatial Analyst is checked;
+- you have the Spatial Analyst extension installed and enabled.
+To check this, from ArcPro, click on the Project tab > Licensing and ensure Spatial Analyst is enabled;

-- you do not have any of the datasets open in ArcMap;
+- you do not have any of the datasets open in ArcGIS products;

 - the output data does not exist yet.
 If you want to be able to overwrite the output, you need to add the line arcpy.env.overwriteOutput = True.
 This line can be placed immediately after import arcpy.